jbettini/cloud-1/Utils/Ansible.md

 • Your server should be able, when possible, to use TLS.
 • You will need to make sure that, depending on the URL requested, your server redirects to the correct site.
 • You will need to ensure that your SQL database works with WordPress and PHP-MyAdmin.
+• Your site can restart automatically if the server is rebooted.
+• In case of reboot all the data of the site are persisted (images, user accounts, articles, ...).
+• Public access to your server must be limited and secure (for example, it is not possible to connect directly to your database from the internet).